SeyedHamidreza/cognitive_robotics_manipulation/README.md

   - Sulabh Kumra, Shirin Joshi, and Ferat Sahin.
 Antipodal robotic grasping using generative residual convolutional neural network.
 In 2020 IEEE/RSJ International Conference on Intelligent Robots and Systems(IROS), pages 9626–9633, 2020. doi: 10.1109/IROS45743.2020.9340777.

+## CONTACT INFORMATION

+1. Please use the following email addresses if you have questions or want to contribute to this project:
+	- :email: <hamidreza.kasaei@rug.nl>

+2. Follow us on our [website](www.ai.rug.nl/irl-lab) for updates and to get information about other works:
+	- :satellite: www.ai.rug.nl/irl-lab

 ## TODO